a story about the words that live inside you

 wishing word?

-Type any word — your hope, your dream, your secret — and watch it glow in the sky.
+Type any word — your hope, your dream, your secret — and watch it glow in the night sky.

 wonder